Intellectual disability factsheet

 Support for families

-Having your child diagnosed with an intellectual disability can be an adjustment for the whole family, but support is always available.
+Getting a diagnosis can be a big change for families, but help and support are available.
 You can start by discussing your concerns and support options with your family doctor and your child’s school.

 Resources and more information